 The arrival of offshore radio created something of a stir.
 At that time the policing of the airwaves was in the hands of the Post Office (GPO).
-They were not too happy about Radio Caroline and withdrew its ship-to-shore
+They were not happy about Radio Caroline and withdrew its ship-to-shore link (except

-link (except for emergency use).
-They also initially refused to list the station in the telephone directory.
-Eventually they relented on this and from November 1964 there was an entry for “Caroline Sales”, telephone number Hyde
+for emergency use).
+They initially refused to list the station in the telephone directory.
+Eventually they relented on this and from November 1964 there was an entry for “Caroline Sales Office, Radio”, telephone number

 Simon Dee with his “news report” on Radio Caroline, 6th May 1964 (duration 56 seconds)